Skilled Help With Real Estate Transactions

 - Provisions unique to your property which should be included in the purchase contract

-Our legal services can be particularly important for buyers or sellers involved in “for sale by owner” or “FSBO” real estate transactions which do not involve a real estate listing agent.
+Our legal services can be particularly important for buyers or sellers involved in “for sale by owner” or “FSBO” real estate transactions that do not involve a real estate listing agent.

 Important Real Estate Steps

-Once buyers submit an offer, sellers can respond by accepting, rejecting or making a counter-offer.
+Once buyers submit an offer, sellers can respond by accepting or rejecting an offer or making a counter-offer.
 If the seller makes a counter-offer, the buyer is then presented with the same options.
 The counter-offer process can continue until one party rejects the deal or the parties reach an agreement on the terms.
 At that point, the offer and counter-offers become a legally binding contract, subject to contingencies.